bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/sitemap/index.md

 - The first sitemap item is for the homepage `home` using a `static` type item with the relative location `/`.
 - The next items are for the posts `all-posts` using a `list` type item.
 - This `list` item uses the resource `posts` which returns all posts into its response payload items array `data`.
-- Each item/post from this payload items array is used to generate a sitemap item with the given informations.
+- Each item/post from this payload items array is used to generate a sitemap item with the given .

 ## Directives